treytiderman/av-server/README.md

 ## Goals

-- AV control system
+- Quickest path to functional control system
+    - This is for controling a room or home.
+Not much going on...
+    - Intended concurrent users would be 0 to maybe a 100 (made this number up)
-- Simple tools for testing and troubleshooting
+- Simple tools for testing and troubleshooting control systems
-- Changes to code or UI happen instantly
+- Live changes to code or UI happen instantly
-- API is easy to use and open ended
+- API is easy to use and consistant
 - Run on any device and any OS
     - Linux
         - Podman / Docker container